Indaba 2017 Sustainability Roundtables

 Moderator: David Noko, Executive Vice President, Sustainable Development, Anglo Gold Ashanti (Table 3)

-- Table 3 will discuss how a community, company and country transition when mines are closed.
-It will discuss how mine life cycle planning – from cradle to grave – must always include closure.
+- Table 3 discussed how a community, company and country transition when mines are closed.
+It also highlighted how mine life cycle planning – from cradle to grave – must always include closure.
 Closure costs have historically been grossly understated because mining companies see this as unfavourable to the “health of balance sheets”.
 Social costs are also often missed and future sustainability costs are excluded – it is best to deal with these issues during production while the mine is still generating cash.
-Development of local skill (and diversifying them) to stimulate alternative enterprises and local enterprise development will be part of the discussion.
+Development of local skill (and diversifying them) to stimulate alternative enterprises and local enterprise development were part of the discussion.